rwbl/make-floodbarrier-model/README.md

 4. Compile & Upload
 5. Turn the LEGO Power Functions M-Motor ON

+_Note_: It might happen from time-to-time, that an "unable to upload" error occurs.
+Try compiling again or reset the NodeMCU.

 ### Switch the Model ON
 1. Turn the LEGO Power Functions M-Motor ON
 2. Set the Gate to CLOSE position using the LEGO Power Functions IR Remote Control